benjaminzwhite/kattis/detailed_solutions/factorialpower.md

 If you do the Legendre calculation on **all the primes** up to `10**7`, and then *afterwards* you do the prime factorization of `n` in order to compare the primes in `n` to the Legendre results, you will get TLE (in Python at least).

 **But clearly you only need to do the Legendre calculation on the primes that actually appear in the factorization of `n`.
-So factorize n first, then do Legendre theorem on the primes that appear in n = p1**e1 * p2**e2 etc. This leads to much smaller number of required Legendre calculations to perform.**
+So factorize `n` first, then do Legendre formula on the primes that appear in `n = p1**e1 * p2**e2 ...` etc. This leads to much smaller number of required Legendre calculations to perform.**

 ## AC code